8 critical talent acquisition and recruitment trends in 2024 recruitment management system (RMS)

 What is recruitment?

-Recruitment is the process of finding, screening, hiring and eventually onboarding qualified job candidates.
-The recruiting process can be relatively straightforward, but advances in technology, a tight labor market and a workforce pool that might span five generations can make the first step -- finding potential candidates -- particularly challenging.
-Recruitment is a key part of human resource (HR) management and supported by the hiring manager and others involved in the hiring process.
-Skilled recruitment efforts will make a company stand out and be more attractive to potential employees, a strategy that can directly impact a company's bottom line.
+Recruitment is the process of finding, screening, hiring and onboarding qualified job candidates.
+The recruiting process is relatively straightforward, but advances in technology, a tight labor market and a workforce pool that spans five generations can make the first step -- finding potential candidates -- challenging.

 Why is recruitment important?